javiercejudo/dejavideo2/README.md

 ## How to install

-Copy the application on a folder on your web root and put your videos inside an `app/videos` folder (alternatively, you can create a symlink to any folder on your system), organised in subfolders or however you prefer.
+Copy the application on a folder on your web root and put your videos inside a `videos` folder.
+Alternatively, you can simply create a symlink to any folder on your system.